Table of Contents:

 - an over loaded pipeline with too many opps for a rep to effectively engage.

 - Insufficient activity levels for engaging the number of opps a rep has in their pipe.

 Diagnosing and fixing the root cause is critical, as all of the above indicate issues in the sales motion to be addressed.
 Outside of this article, learn more in the Atrium Playbook on Pipeline Hygiene Metrics and Guide to Making Performance Conversations Easy (order laminates here).

 Diagnosing Possible Root Causes & Resolving Them

-These are some of the most common root causes of an undesirable amount of customer facing meetings - figuring out the likely issue at hand will allow for applying the correct solution and fixing the problem.
+These are some of the most common root causes of an undesirable amount of untouched opportunities - figuring out the likely issue at hand will allow for applying the correct solution and fixing the problem.

 Metric(s): Opportunities Owned

 A common root cause of an untouched opp problem is a rep owning too many opps and not having enough bandwidth to effectively work them.

 This can be quickly diagnosed by looking at their total opp count - either “right now” or in the trailing 30 days, as compared to their peers.

 If a given rep is overloaded with opps, and they are real, and not “fake,” it may be necessary to cut them off from new opportunity inflow so they can more effectively manage their pipeline.